rami3l/rami3l.github.io/content/posts/locked-rustup-1.md

 such as `rust-analyzer`) wants to read a toolchain's certain files while we are making modifications to it?
 Wouldn't it cause incoherent reads?

-## Making It a Read-Write Lock?
+## Making It a Reader-Writer Lock?

-It should be relatively easy to turn the mutex into a read-write lock to prevent the aforementioned read-when-write scenario.
+It should be relatively easy to turn the mutex into a reader-writer lock to prevent the aforementioned read-during-write scenario.
 For example, we could learn from `cargo` and use a named file (the so-called "lock dummy") designated by rustup to impose file-system locks and make use of the operating system's unlock notification mechanisms.
 Let's say we impose a write lock on "modifying" commands such as `rustup component add`, and a read lock otherwise, and the problem should be addressed?